telerik/xaml-docs/controls/raddiagram/features/diagram-layout.md

 Below you can see how the __KeepComponentsInOneRadialLayout__ actually works when you have more than one component:

 ![raddiagram-features-layout-radiallayout](images/raddiagram-features-layout-radiallayout.png)

+## Properties and Methods
+The RadDiagram’s methods related with the Layout feature are the following ones:

+* __Layout()__ – of type void which organizes all the items in the RadDiagram using specified layout type and settings.
+By default the type is set to Sugiyama and the settings are set to null.
+You can define your custom layout type and settings and use them with the method.
+* __LayoutAsync()__ – just like the __Layout()__ but acts _asynchronously_.
+This is why you should be careful when using this method.
+Keep in mind that it waits until all shapes, containers and connections are already generated and then gets executed within the following layout pass.

+>Note: Choosing which method should be used depends on your custom scenario and requirements this is why no specific rule can be made.
+A good practice is to first evaluate how the __Layout()__ method works and then to move to the __LayoutAsync()__ if needed.

+The properties that are related with the same feature are:

+* __AutoLayout__ – Boolean property that controls whether the __RadDiagram__ should automatically layout the items hosted in it whenever a new item is added or removed.

+>Note: If you need to change the settings that are used when the automatic layout is triggered you should ones call the __LayoutAsync()__ method with the new settings.
+In other words, the automatic layout uses the last settings that are used in the context of the __RadDiagram__.
+By default this feature is disabled.

 ## See Also
  * [Populating with Data]({%slug raddiagram-data-overview%})